mattbaker/pipboyspec/README.md

 ## Discovery

-Before data can be sent and received, the App must discover the Server.
+Before data can be sent and received, the app must discover the server.
 See [discovery.md](./discovery.md) for details.

 ## Communication

-Once Discovery has completed, the App connects to the Server on Port TCP/27000.
+Once Discovery has completed, the app connects to the server on Port TCP/27000.
 See [communication.md](./communication.md) for details.

 ## Contributing